myselfsandip/Chat-Bot/README.md

    git clone https://github.com/your-username/your-repository.git
 # Chat-Bot
 Chat bot using OpenAi API
+Open the index.html file in your web browser.
 Usage
 Open the index.html file in a web browser.
 Enter your messages in the message input field.